-

 Tammy’s exploration with natural herbal remedies began from a chronic autoimmune condition that sprang up in her adolescence.
 When allopathic doctors over-prescribed medication that only treated symptoms topically instead of supporting the root cause, she leaned on her deep Korean cultural remedies and her mother’s determination to use plant-based food and herbs to bring healing and balance to her body.

 She is a strong believer that well-being in our bodies is intrinsically tied to a strong connection with the natural world -especially with our plant allies- and a gift we carry with us from our ancestors.
 She has studied and taught Art, Herbalism, Yoga, Meditation, Astrology, Breathwork, and Reiki.
-She has years of experience working and managing a local herbal shop, making herbal products, providing hundreds of herbal consultations, and teaching herbal classes throughout the state.
-Currently, she is an Office and Admin Manager for a well-respected RI-based non-profit organization that supports local farmers and gardeners to grow fresh and healthy food for their communities.

 -